-- encourage a culture of staff at all levels taking personal responsibility for their actions
+- encourage staff to take personal responsibility for their actions

-- make sure firms and staff clearly understand and can demonstrate where responsibility lies
+- make sure firms and staff clearly understand and can show who does what

-In response to the 2008 banking crisis and significant conduct failings such as the manipulation of LIBOR, Parliament set up the Parliamentary Commission for Banking Standards (PCBS) to recommend how to improve banking-sector standards.
+In response to the 2008 banking crisis and significant conduct failings such as the manipulation of LIBOR, Parliament set up the Parliamentary Commission for Banking Standards (PCBS) to recommend ways to improve standards in the banking sector.

 PCBS recommended a new accountability framework focused on senior management.
 It also recommended that firms take more responsibility for employees being fit and proper, and that there be better standards of conduct at all levels in banking firms.

-Based on these recommendations, Parliament passed legislation in December 2013, leading to the FCA and Prudential Regulation Authority (PRA) applying the SM&CR to the banking sector from March 2016.
+Based on these recommendations, Parliament passed legislation in December 2013, leading to the FCA and PRA applying the SM&CR to the banking sector from March 2016, following detailed consultation.
 Parliament made further changes to legislation in May 2016, requiring us to extend the regime to all FSMA-authorised firms.